 The Office of Christian Outreach (OCO), as part of the Student Development division, exists to influence, develop, and mobilize student learners to become witnesses that help to transform cities and nations for Christ and His Kingdom.
-To fulfill this mission, the OCO offers seven student led ministries in partnership with OCO staff.
+To fulfill this mission, the OCO offers six student led ministries in partnership with OCO staff.
 Each of these ministries promotes the OCO’s dedication to learning through service in unique and specific ways.

 Creates opportunities for personal transformation by having Wheaton staff, faculty, and students serve together during Spring Break.
 BreakAway offers trips to both international and domestic sites in urban and rural contexts.

-Transforms students by raising their awareness of urban issues and mobilizes them to live out the incarnational Gospel in cities around the world through summer immersion programs and campus-wide events.
+Seeks to raise students' awareness of urban issues and mobilizes them to live out the incarnational Gospel in cities around the world through summer immersion programs and campus-wide events.